greifadler/greifadler/README.md

 # About Me

-I am Fabian Elias Greimel, BSc and my heart beats for IT.
+I am Fabian Greimel, BSc and my heart beats for IT.
 I am a politically interested young guy that loves justice, freedom, equality, fairness, and solidarity.
 Through my involvement within the student representation (ÖH & VSSTÖ), I've developed a strong commitment to making meaningful contributions in these areas.

 ## Technical Expertise